jbellsey/redux-model-utils/README.md

 # Context

-This library is React-free.
+This library is not tied to React.
 You can use it with jQuery apps if that's your thing.
 (Not that there's anything wrong with that.)

-In fact, its opinions may not match your needs if you're using React.
-If so, I'd like to hear from you so we can make this library even more useful.
+However, you can easily use it in a React app.
+Details below.

 # Model structure